 Paraprofessional and auxiliary employees.
-Support employees are employed at will and will be notified of the required duty days, holidays, and hours of work for their position on an annual basis.
-Paraprofessional and auxiliary employees are not exempt from overtime and are not authorized to work in excess of their assigned schedule without prior approval from their supervisor.
+Support employees are employed at will and receive notification of the required duty days, holidays, and hours of work for their position on an annual basis.
+Paraprofessional and auxiliary employees must be compensated for overtime and are not authorized to work in excess of their assigned schedule without prior approval from their supervisor.
+See Overtime Compensation on page 14 for additional information.
 The time clock will be used daily to verify attendance.
 The regular school day begins at 7:30am and ends at 4:00 p.m.